mkfhnw/ToDo-Server/README.md

 # ToDo-Server

+## How to change the target server IP
+> You can find the target server IP the client connects to inside the ClientNetworkPlugin class.
+> Hence, if you want the IP the client connects to, you must update the given field inside the ClientNetworkPlugin.

 ## Adding the SQLite-JDBC driver in IntelliJ
 1. Open the project in IntelliJ
 2. On the top left, click on **File** and select **Project Structure** (File -> Project Structure)